Times Tables Check: Explained For Year 4 Teachers & Parents

 The DfE state that the motivation behind the multiplication tables check is purely to allow teachers a chance to identify children who need some more help with their times tables to stop them from falling further behind their peers as they move up to Year 5 (and then Year 6).

-What can you do to help your child prepare for their times tables test?
+I’m a parent.
+What can I do to help my child prepare for their times tables check?

 Even though many schools have chosen to streamline their homework policies, knowledge of the times tables (along with home reading) are seen as an area for parents to support their children in their learning.
 And this is one numeracy skill that is definitely used by adults in everyday life.

 We recommend lots of of strategies to support your child in the run-up to the times tables test.
 Many of these are taken from our article on the best way to learn times tables, and we have several year 4 maths worksheets, times tables worksheets, times tables tests and times table grids free resources to download.

 - Times tables chanting: “6, 12, 18, 24…”;